Health, Consciousness and your GI Tract

 Jeffrey – Anne is also asking about lemon in the water.
 And, you know, what we’ve found is that lemon can help with the taste.
 For me, I like putting some salt in the water, I use boron, you can actually you can get boron powder, or you can use borax.
 There’s a way of diluting that and creating a very mild addition of that mineral.
 But also trace minerals are great, where you can add lots of different trace minerals, and sea salt.
 So, any of those will help you absorb the water and gives you needed minerals to which are course healthy for your bones and for the mineral balance and in your body.

-Jeffrey – Yes and if you’re coming on FLFE for the first time, and it’s you know, it’s not a cleanse, but it’s a bit cleansing, just the added energy that’s in the environment for the system to pull from, as we’ve talked about.
-And as you increase your water level, the Kidney, Liver, and Gallbladder Program that we have in the system, it’s really kind of part of the elimination system of the body.
+Jeffrey – Yes and if you’re coming on FLFE for the first time, it’s not a cleanse, but it’s a bit of cleansing, just the added energy that’s in the environment for the system to pull from.
+And as you increase your water level, the Kidney, Liver, and Gallbladder Program that we have in the system, is part of the elimination system of the body.
 So, there appears to be a predisposition, it’s diet, it’s genetics, for people just to accumulate some sort of gunk or put things up a bit in your kidneys and livers.
-So, there are lots of ways to flush that out.
-Chinese medicine has lots of lots of tips for that there’s a product called Stone Breaker that people use, and the environment just naturally helps the body’s Innate Intelligence to clear that out over time in a very gentle way.
-But you might find out as you first go on the service, and your transit time is coming down, you’re clearing out some of that old fecal matter.
+So, there are many ways to flush that out.
+Chinese medicine has lots of tips for that.
+There’s a product called Stone Breaker that people use, and the environment just naturally helps the body’s Innate Intelligence to clear that out over time in a very gentle way.
+(40:00) But you might find out as you first go on the Service, and your transit time is coming down, you’re clearing out some of that old fecal matter.
 Maybe your kidneys and livers are starting to clean out.
 You may be going to the bathroom more often than before.
 And that’s a good sign.
 And it does take more water to help moving out toxins.

 But we can guide you in a direction and maybe share a few things that you won’t hear commonly.
-And just to reassure you that that’s an area that we take very seriously.
-And we’ve done a lot of experiments, a lot of personal experimenting with how to optimize it within the constraints of the technology that we have.
+And to reassure you that that’s an area that we take very seriously.
+And we’ve done a lot of personal experimenting with how to optimize it within the constraints of the technology that we have.

 Jeffrey – Yeah, just talking about consciousness for a moment, we use Dr. David Hawkins Map of Consciousness as our scale for measuring consciousness.
 So, each point upwards on that scale is 10 times more energy present.
 You can find Dr. Hawkins book Power vs Force and read about that scale and about kinesiology and sort of consciousness in general.
 So, Dr. Hawkins work is a certain cornerstone of our research and the work we’ve done.
 So, we highly recommend that book.
 We see in the FLFE field that customers rise in consciousness and we can measure over a period of time, what kind of rise that people experience.
 And, you know, it’s been in the 10 point range over 90 days so a 10 point rise in consciousness if you’re in the FLFE field about eight hours a day.

-But it’s really interesting for both consciousness and for health, that if you can stay in the field 24 hours a day, seven days a week like if you have an FLFE mobile device, or you know, an object, like a piece of jewelry that you put through the FLFE Everywhere mobile system, where it’s a photograph of the object goes into the machine, it creates a high consciousness field around the object and you can stay that high consciousness field all the time, the body then acclimates to having it and really starts to use it on a regular basis for bigger projects.
-If you go in and out of the field, the body can stop and start using the energy because if you have those sharp divisions when you leave the high consciousness field, so we recommend for people, at least trying that for a time, just try and be in the field 24/7 and see what kind of effects you have.
+But it’s really interesting for both consciousness and for health, that if you can stay in the field 24 hours a day, seven days a week like if you have an FLFE Mobile Device, or an object, like a piece of jewelry that you put through the FLFE Everywhere Mobile System, where a photograph of the object goes into the machine, creating a high consciousness field around the object and you can stay that high consciousness field all the time.
+The body then acclimates to having it and starts to use it on a regular basis for bigger projects.
+If you go in and out of the field, the body can stop and start using the energy because if you have those sharp divisions when you leave the high consciousness field, so we recommend for people, at least trying that for a time, try and be in the field 24/7 and see what kind of effects you have.

-We’ve put the old Nazi concentration camp locations on, there were some very low consciousness areas there and just raising that helps the local environment, people that are living nearby and people that are visiting, but it also helps the entire planet.
+We’ve put the old Nazi concentration camp locations on, there were some very low consciousness areas there and raising that helps the local environment, people that are living nearby and people that are visiting, but it also helps the entire planet.
 Each property that rises in consciousness has an effect on the entire planet.
 So, the work that you do, personally, in your own development has a major impact on the entire planet, in fact, the entire universe.
-And so, also becoming an FLFE subscriber and raising the consciousness of your property makes a difference in lots of different ways, it helps you personally and it helps us do the service work world at large.
+And so, also becoming an FLFE Subscriber and raising the consciousness of your property makes a difference in lots of different ways, it helps you personally and it helps us do the Service Work in the world at large.

-Jeffrey – And we always love to hear from you as a subscriber or as a Free Trial member.
-In the Free Trial, you will receive some phone calls from Erin and Lee and other free trial callers as we bring them in and their job is to support you and talk to you about your experience and listen to your feedback and bring it back to Clayten and I. It’s such a great way for us to have our finger on the pulse of everyone.
-And it’s really interesting, different things will come up and we’ll be able to address it with the wave and with the programming.
+Jeffrey – And we always love to hear from you as a Subscriber or as a Free Trial member.
+In the Free Trial, you will receive some phone calls from Erin and Lee and other Free trial callers as we bring them in.
+Their job is to support you and talk to you about your experience and listen to your feedback and bring it back to Clayten and I. It’s such a great way for us to have our finger on the pulse of everyone.
+And it’s really interesting, different things will come up and we’ll be able to address it with the wave and with the Programming.
 We didn’t talk much about it in this one; oh now my cat is making noise.
-He’s a very Happy Cat in our FLFE home, he’s healthy and happy.
+He’s a very happy cat in our FLFE home, he’s healthy and happy.

 So, the feedback that we get from you is really important.
-So please keep it coming, write to us and talk to us in the office which is open during standard business hours in Canada on Pacific Time.
-So, feel free to call the office or email us at firstname.lastname@example.org
+Pease keep it coming, write to us and talk to us in the office which is open during standard business hours in Canada on Pacific Time.
+So, feel free to call the office or email us at email@example.com.